'To all those 'others' who create from their actual, lived experience are surrealist, through the multi-disciplinary nature of art' - TODEM

-Malick Sidibé; A legacy in photographgy
+Malick Sidibé: A legacy in photography.

 Introducing the beauty of Malian photography.